Chapter Four

 Chapter Four 6 7

 vaidhî rågånugå ceti så dvidhå sådhanåbhidhå.
-It is essential to
+It is

 understand the difference between vaidhî-sådhana-bhakti and